landlab/landlab/docs/source/user_guide/build_a_model.rst

 Save or export the data
 ^^^^^^^^^^^^^^^^^^^^^^^

-If you’re using a raster grid, you can easily save your grid output to either ESRI ascii (i.e., ARCmap) or open source netCDF formats. netCDF in particular is a powerful format, and allows easy subsequent re-loading of a Landlab modelgrid and all its fields.
+If you're using a raster grid, you can easily save your grid output to either ESRI ascii (i.e., ARCmap) or open source netCDF formats. netCDF in particular is a powerful format, and allows easy subsequent re-loading of a Landlab modelgrid and all its fields.
 Save your raster like this: